andela/anbu-cfh/README.md

 Our Tech Stack
 --------------
-Cards for Humanity uses AngularJS and Sass on the front-end, with Node.js/Express.js, MongoDB and Socket.io on the back-end.
-It's currently deployed to Amazon EC2.
+Cards for Humanity uses AngularJS on the front-end, with Node.js/Express.js, MongoDB and Socket.io on the back-end.
+It's currently deployed to Heroku.

 ![alt-text](https://dl.dropboxusercontent.com/u/7390609/tech.png "Tech Stack Overview")